hajiwari/studio-v/README.md

-# StylePOS - Clothing Point of Sale System
+# Style V - Clothing Point of Sale System

-A modern, responsive Point of Sale system for clothing stores built with HTML, CSS, JavaScript, and Firebase.
+A modern, responsive web system for clothing stores built with HTML, CSS, JavaScript, and Firebase.

 ## Features